juren53/HST-Metadata/Notes/HST_PDB_Metadata_Tagging_Process.md

   ![date](post.png)

-   This report obviously contains some errors - - here's hoping your run does not :-).
+   This report obviously contains some errors i.e. missing images - - here's hoping your run does not :-).

 7. Tag JPEG images